Saxenda

 Try starting with some gentle routines, and find a rhyme you’re comfortable with.
 Once you’re in the habit of exercising, you can look at some workout routines and strength training, which can both encourage faster weight loss.

-Using Saxenda
+Using liraglutide

-Saxenda is a self-administered injection.
+Liraglutide is a self-administered injection.
 Whether you’ve used similar injections before or not, it’s recommended to have a visual demonstration before your first dose, to make sure you’re using the injections safely each time.

-Where do you inject Saxenda?
+Where do you inject liraglutide?

-Saxenda is injected subcutaneously (under the skin) on your stomach, thigh, or upper arm.
+Liraglutide is injected subcutaneously (under the skin) on your stomach, thigh, or upper arm.
 It must never be injected intravenously or intramuscularly.
 Ideally you should have a healthcare professional direct you on how to do it when using it for the first time, to make sure that you don’t make a mistake.

-When should you use Saxenda?
+When should you use liraglutide?

 Once you’re set on a time you should use it at that same time each day.
 The time of day and when you eat meals doesn’t affect how (or how well) it works.

-Saxenda safety information
+Liraglutide safety information

 People will respond differently to the injections, so you might find you don’t get any side effects like this.

 If you feel like the side effects you experience are severe and are putting you off using the injections, get in touch with a clinician.
-They might recommend adjusting your dose, or have a better idea of why you’re responding to Saxenda that way.
+They might recommend adjusting your dose, or have a better idea of why you’re responding to liraglutide that way.
 They can suggest different treatments if they think they will suit you better.

 Alcoholic drinks often contain a lot of sugar, and are usually high-calorie.
-This is another reason to watch what you drink while using Saxenda — the occasional indulgence won’t scupper your weight loss plans, but overdoing it could counteract the effects of your medication.
+This is another reason to watch what you drink while using liraglutide — the occasional indulgence won’t scupper your weight loss plans, but overdoing it could counteract the effects of your medication.

-Is Saxenda right for you?
+Is liraglutide right for you?

 Administering your own injections might seem like a daunting prospect if you’ve never done it before, but it’s a straightforward process that will get easier the more you do it.
-If you’ve got any doubts about using Saxenda, or questions about potential side effects and what to expect, you can talk it through with a clinician before beginning your treatment plan.
+If you’ve got any doubts about using liraglutide, or questions about potential side effects and what to expect, you can talk it through with a clinician before beginning your treatment plan.

 Reference Popover #ref2